 This is the reason why many companies and organizations are looking for skilled data scientists and data engineers who can efficiently handle these messy datasets and convert them into meaningful insights.

-Data scientists use various data science tools, machine learning models, and scripting languages to make sense out of raw data.
+Data scientists use various data science tools, machine learning models, and scripting languages to make sense of the raw data.
 Among these tools, Tableau models are some of the best tools used by various companies.
 So, let’s discuss the tableau in detail and see how useful it is for data scientists.

 Check out this Data Science Course video on Youtube: